-The definition of this fictional genre could be described as something that contains rudiments that are not realistic, such as magical powers, talking animals, etc. Fantasy is often characterized by a departure from the accepted rules by which individuals perceive the world around them; it represents that which is impossible (unexplained) and outside the parameters of our known, reality.
+Fantasy Fiction could be described as something that contains rudiments that are not realistic, such as magical powers, talking animals, etc. The genre is often characterized by a departure from the accepted rules by which individuals perceive the world around them; it represents that which is impossible (unexplained) and outside the parameters of our known, reality.
 Make-believe is what this genre is all about.

 Another description of a Fantasy Novel is any book that contains unrealistic settings, or magic, often set in a medieval universe, or possibly involving mythical beings or supernatural forms as a primary element of the plot, theme, or setting.
 Something magical is almost always part of fantasy and magic may be seen in the setting or in the plot.
 It may even be practiced by the characters.